-Walk just five minutes to New Cross Gate Station for regular and Overground services - just one stop to London Bridge, and Fare Zone 2.
-Queen’s Road Peckham Station is a 12 minute walk.
+Walk but a few minutes to New Cross Gate Station for regular and Overground services - just one stop to London Bridge, and Fare Zone 2.
+Queen’s Road Peckham Station is a 12 minute walk in the other direction.
 There are also plenty of day and night bus routes within a short walk of the house - to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

 Deptford has quite the gastronomic offering now too (a short walk east), with examples The Tapas Room, Marcella, Winemakers and a warm, European vibe, with a choice of hip hangouts, in Deptford Market Yard.

-New Cross is home to Goldsmiths University with Curzon cinema and contemporary gallery.
-Both are very much open to the public.
-Local parks include Eckington Gardens, Telegraph Hill (Upper and Lower, with Farmers’ Market on Saturdays) and Fordham Parks.
-You’re also a short walk from Folkestone Gardens with park-side cafe Festa sul Prato.
+New Cross is home to Goldsmiths University with its wonderful contemporary art gallery.
+Local parks include Eckington Gardens, Telegraph Hill (Upper and Lower, with weekly Farmers’ Market on Saturdays) and Fordham Parks.
+You’re also a short walk from Folkestone Gardens with park-side cafe.

 Grab your fresh loaves from Blackbird Bakery by QRP station, or at Ayres on nearby Nunhead Lane.
-While you’re in Nunhead, Bambuni deli and Soper’s wet fish shop are established can’t-live-without staples.
-Newer additions El Vermut and Babette are highly recommended too.
+While you’re in Nunhead, FC Soper wet fish shop and Goodcup also impress.
+Newer additions El Vermut bottle shop and Kudu Grill restaurant are highly recommended as well.

 Kids or thinking of?
-Your most local primary schools are Haberdashers' Aske's Hatcham Temple Grove, Kender, and Edmund Waller (from age 3).
+Your most local primary schools (all very well-regarded) are Haberdashers’ HTG, Kender, and Edmund Waller (from age 3).